 History Major

-All history majors are required to take three seminars.
-The aim of these seminars is to train students how to understand the contingency of historical interpretation to frame historical questions, to learn to use primary sources to find the evidence necessary to develop historical analysis, and to write papers in clear and coherent prose.
-All history majors must take two of the department's 6000-level Advanced Seminars.
+All history majors are required to take two advanced seminars at the 6000-level.
+The aim of these seminars is to train students how to understand the contingency of historical interpretation, to frame historical questions, to learn to use primary sources to find the evidence necessary to develop historical analysis, and to write papers in clear and coherent prose.
 At least one of these Advanced Seminars must be taken during a student’s Junior or Senior year.
-All 6000-level seminars have, as one of their central requirements, a major research paper that incorporates analytical, research and writing skills.
-Finally, students must take a third seminar at either the 3000 or the 6000 level.
-The department suggests, but does not require, that students take a 3000 level seminar before taking an Advanced Seminar.
+All 6000-level seminars have, as one of their central requirements, a major research paper that incorporates analytical research and writing skills.
+The department suggests, but does not require, that students take a 3000-level seminar before taking a 6000-level seminar.